chRyNaN/time/README.md

 <img alt="Badge" src="https://androidweekly.net/issues/issue-401/badge" height="20px"></img>
 </a>

-Note that this library has changed focus since [this article](https://chrynan.codes/its-about-time/) was written, since the [kotlinx.datetime](https://github.com/Kotlin/kotlinx-datetime) library has been introduced since then.
+Note that this library has changed focus since [this article](https://chrynan.codes/its-about-time/) was written, because the [kotlinx.datetime](https://github.com/Kotlin/kotlinx-datetime) library has been introduced since then.

 ## Using the Library

 This library introduces a `DateTimeString` class which is an [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) formatted String wrapper, and a `DateTimeLong` class which is a wrapper around a `Long` value indicating milliseconds since the UTC Epoch.
 The `DateTimeStringSerializer` class is used to handle serialization/deserialization of the `DateTimeString` class for [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization).
-This allows the use of `DateTimeString` in `@Serializable` models:
+This allows for the use of `DateTimeString` in `@Serializable` models:

 ### DateTimeString